rockstor/rockstor-doc/howtos/oem-guide.rst

 The Rockstor Project development team, in-turn, will endeavour to prioritise OEM/reseller technical enquiries/requests as resources allow.
-I.e. a pre-installer's enquiries/concerns are assumed to relate to more than one install, where-as our non OEM contribution tiers relate to specific installs; i.e:
+I.e. a pre-installer's enquiries/concerns are assumed to relate to more than one install, whereas our non-OEM contribution tiers relate to specific installs; i.e:

 - a.
 Stable Updates subscription €24/year.
 - b.
 Incident-based Support subscription (`Planned <https://rockstor.com/paid_support.html>`_) €240/incident/year.